[BANNER]

 Application proxy (specify application)

 Several applications come with application specific proxy protocols (e.g. realaudio).
-A server for these application which talked to the client using it's protocol and relayed connections through the socks server would remove the need for opening new holes to use the application in a firewall environment.
+A server for these applications which talks to the client using its protocol and relays connections through the SOCKS server would remove the need for opening new holes to use the application in a firewall environment.

 OS optimization (specify operating system)